bevry/boundation/README.md

 ## Features

-- Supports JavaScript, CoffeeScript, and Website projects, more project types to come
+- Supports JavaScript, TypeScript, CoffeeScript, and Website projects
 - Automatic [Editions](https://github.com/bevry/editions) setup and upgrades for automatic selection of the best edition for the environment, allowing you to develop for the latest environment with the latest technology, then automatically test on and support older environments
 - Uses [Projectz](https://github.com/bevry/projectz) to automatically generate and maintain your readme, license, badges, and the contributing file
 - Uses [Bevry's Base Files](https://github.com/bevry/base) which provides linting configurations that automatically detect the features of your projects, and adjusts the linting accordingly, as well as pulling down files like `.gitignore` and `.npmignore` with respect for custom sections
-- ESLint for JavaScript projects, and CoffeeLint for CoffeeScript projects
+- ESLint for JavaScript and TypeScript projects, and CoffeeLint for CoffeeScript projects
 - Powerful NPM Scripts
     - `npm run our:setup` for setting up the project for development
         - automatic addition of your `my:setup:*` scripts